rustinc/hello-squirreled/README.md

 # hello-squirreled

-//This is a simple project.
+This is a very simple project.

+Big fan.